linkerd/website/linkerd.io/content/2/tasks/enabling-addons.md

 Add-ons in Linkerd are optional and configurable.
 A configuration file is passed to the install operation (available  both through Helm and CLI).
-This configurationis also stored as a configmap called `linkerd-config-addons`, allowing upgrades to work seamlessly without having user to pass the configuration file again.
+This configuration is also stored as a configmap called `linkerd-config-addons`, allowing upgrades to work seamlessly without having user to pass the configuration file again.
 Configuration can be updated [during upgrades](https://linkerd.io/2/tasks/upgrade/) by applying configuration in the same manner as that of install.